helix-editor/helix/docs/vision.md

 The Helix project still has a ways to go before reaching its goals.
-This document outlines some of those goals and the over-all vision for the project.
+This document outlines some of those goals and the overall vision for the project.

 # Vision